BVLC/caffe/examples/imagenet/readme.md

 * Set the calue of the `TRAIN_DATA_ROOT` and `VAL_DATA_ROOT` to the paths of your train and val directories as needed.
 * Set "RESIZE=true" to resize all images to 256x256 if you haven't resized the images in advance.
 * You might want to change the value of the `DATA` variable to store the lmdb files on another path.
 You can do that if you do not have enough space on the same disk drive.
-CAUTION: If you change that path you will also need to change the path of the networks input in the `/models/train_val.prototxt` file.
-More on that later.
+CAUTION: If you change that path you will also need to change the `source`'s path of the network's input layers in the `/models/train_val.prototxt` file.
+* The `TRAIN_ENCODING` and the `VAL_ENCODING` variable as used to set any encoding options for the images that will be stored in the `lmdb` database.
+You can use other options such as jpg or png and the dabase will need less space in the disk.
+However, the CPU should decompres the images before they are fed to the network and this might slow the network's training.
 * `GLOG_logtostderr=1` simply dumps more information for you to inspect, and you can safely ignore it.
+* You can execute `./build/tools/convert_images --help` to find more info about the option that ypu have to convert your images to a database that can be used by Caffe.

 Now simply create the leveldbs with `examples/imagenet/create_imagenet.sh`.
 Note that `examples/imagenet/ilsvrc12_train_lmdb` and `examples/imagenet/ilsvrc12_val_lmdb` should not exist before this execution.
 It will be created by the script.